salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 **`imshow`** becomes really useful when you want to display more than one image in a single figure—or an image and a plot.

 First, let's open another image.
 I have stored another picture on the internets for our enjoyment.
-As you can see in the syntax below, **`imread`** accept URLs as file locators, so this code will download the image from my cloud drive:
+As you can see in the syntax below, **`imread`** accepts URLs as file locators, so this code will download the image from my cloud drive:

 ```matlab linenums="1" title="Import moon2 from the internets"
 URL = 'https://saldenest.s3.amazonaws.com/MATLAB_images/moon2.tif';